 • A handful (or two) of nuts: Try sliced or slivered almonds, chopped pecans, chopped walnuts, chopped pistachios, chopped cashews, or peanuts.

-• Chia seeds: These small, unassuming seeds are packed with good nutrients, are rich in antioxidants, and provide fiber, iron, and calcium.
-They add an interesting textural topping.
+• Chia seeds: These small seeds are packed with good nutrients, are rich in antioxidants, and provide fiber, iron, and calcium.
+They add a nice textural topping.

-• Dried fruits: Raisins, dried cranberries, currants, dried cherries, dried blueberries, dried figs, chopped dates, etc. are all great on top of oats.
+• Dried fruits: Raisins, dried cranberries, currants, dried cherries, dried blueberries, dried figs, chopped dates, etc. are all great on top of oatmeal.

 • Nut butter: Almond butter, cashew butter, or peanut butter drizzled over oatmeal is delicious.
-Or get a flavored almond butter for even more flavor — we love these!
-(Not sponsored)
+Or get a flavored almond butter for even more flavor—we love these!

 • Coconut: Toasted, unsweetened coconut adds a nice texture and flavor.